-There are a couple of things you a test at home to see if your heel pain is related to plantar fasciitis.
-Here are some of the sings or tests you can do at home:
+You can test a couple of things at home to see if your heel pain is related to plantar fasciitis.
+Here are some of the signs or tests you can do at home:

 - Do you have a high arch?